jaredly/j3/Roadmap.md

 I mean, tables could even have ... hrm ... like ... ok so it could have, "view functions" applied to them. hrm.

 - [ ] let's select a rich-text, ya know
+- [ ] OOH OOH, cmd-backspace to delete the whole word? maybe? idk and then normal backspace won't delete a whole list or things

 # RICH TEXT NODES